Loveland Park, Ohio

 Loveland Park is a census-designated place (CDP) located in Symmes Township, Hamilton County and Deerfield Township, Warren County, in the southwestern part of the U.S. state of Ohio.
 The CDP is named after the city of Loveland.
 The population was 1,737 at the 2020 census.

+History

+In the 1920s, The Cincinnati Enquirer ran a promotion that offered a free, 20 × 100 ft wooded lot along the Little Miami River after paying for a one-year subscription to the daily.
+The Loveland Castle was built on two such lots.
+In 1928, residents formed the nonprofit Loveland Park Association Inc. to serve as a homeowners' association.